From fixations to measures

 Target_fixations['AOIs'] = [AOIs]* len(Latency_fixations)

-Target_fixations['Looked_AOI'] = np.NAN
+Target_fixations['Looked_AOI'] = np.nan

 # We run the function for each row.
 We pass each xpos and ypos to the function